 About our company

 We have good contacts with testing companies, contract manufacturers, and other cosmetics regulatory consultants where their experience complements our own.
 EF Chemical Consulting Ltd is an associate member of the Cosmetic, Toiletry & Perfumery Association (CTPA), the trade body for cosmetic companies in the UK.
 This membership is invaluable in keeping up to date with changes in regulations or issues affecting particular ingredients and products in this fast-moving industry.
-Dr Edmund Fowles is a member of the Society of Cosmetic Scientists (SCS), the main society for cosmetics professionals in the UK, and the Royal Society of Chemistry consultants group.
+Dr Fowles is also a member of the Society of Cosmetic Scientists (SCS), the main society for cosmetics professionals in the UK, and the Royal Society of Chemistry toxicology group.

 Career summary for Dr Edmund Fowles, CChem, MRSC

 - 2008 to date: Cosmetic safety assessor for the EU

 - 2006 to 2008: Independent consultant chemist